sheldonucr/ucr-eecs168-lab/lab1/README.md

 To setup the circuit output voltage:

-1. Click under the output field, and write “Vout” or a name for an output variable of the inverter.
+1. Click under the output field, and write “VOUT” or a name for an output variable of the inverter.
 1. Click under the expression column and choose the output node from the schematic.
 In this case, click on pointer icon and select the wire labeled “VOUT” as shown below in Fig. 24 in the schematic window.
 You can also write an equation that uses the values of some nodes in that schematic.
 1. Under analysis, select the type of analysis you want to run.
 In this case, select `dc` and `tran` to run the transient and DC analysis for this variable.

 To setup the circuit input voltage:
-1. Click under the output field in a new row, and write “Vin” or a name for an input variable of the inverter.
+1. Click under the output field in a new row, and write “VIN” or a name for an input variable of the inverter.
 1. In the same row, click under the expression column and choose the input node from the schematic.
 In this case, click on pointer icon and select the wire labeled “VIN” as shown below in figure 24 in the schematic window.
 1. Under analysis, select the type of analysis you want to run.
 In this case, select `dc` and `tran` to run the transient and DC analysis for this variable.